 Here's a sneak peek at what you'll discover: A restraining order generally protects people and property in a broader sense, while a protective order focuses on preventing abuse and violence in specific circumstances.
 But that's just the tip of the iceberg!
 Keep reading to uncover the nuances, legal processes, and valuable resources that will empower you to support and protect the ones you love in times of need.

 How do I Get a Protective Order?

-The people who may file for a protective order can be a family member, house member, even a boyfriend or girlfriend.
+The people who may file for a protective order can be family members, house members, or even a boyfriend or girlfriend.
+The filing party will be termed the "applicant" or "petitioner," and the party whom the order is requested against is the "respondent."
 On behalf of the parties, the Texas Department of Family and Protective Services can step in and file too, as well as a representing attorney.
-The filing party will be termed the “applicant” or “petitioner” and the party whom the order is requested against is the “respondent.”

 It is also good to know that the application fee for a protective order is free.
-Most people are under the impression that their protective order will cost them much, but this is a common myth.
-In fact, there is also no costs for certifying copies, for court reporter fees, or any other services in relation to it.
+Most people believe their protective order will cost them much, but this is a common myth.
+There are also no costs for certifying copies, court reporter fees, or any other services about it.

 If the offender is found guilty, those costs will then shift on the offender to pay those costs.
 If the applicant has applied through a private attorney, they will unfortunately still have to pay for their attorney fees, but they may find some relief in knowing those fees can be ordered to be payed by the respondent.

 A protective order is required when abuse of a child or another family is happening and is intended to protect those people.
 A protective order is a signed order that orders an abused to refrain from harassment, stalking, threatening, or physically assaulting their victims.

 In the end, a protective order will work to prevent future violence, differentiate between acceptable behaviors, and helps reinforce public policy values that family violence should be put to an end.